 Lip fillers and maskne

-Before the pandemic hit, the most popular procedures performed at Dr. Mia’s practice were chemical peels, lifting threads, fillers, and Botulinum toxin injections.
-Post-lockdown, lip fillers were particularly popular – “probably because patients could hide behind a mask,” Dr. Mia suggests.
+Before the pandemic hit, the most popular procedures performed at my practice were chemical peels, lifting threads, fillers, and Botulinum toxin injections.
+Post-lockdown, lip fillers were particularly popular – “probably because patients could hide behind a mask.
 The rise of maskne, a condition whereby the act of wearing a mask leads to breakouts around the mouth area, increased the need for acne treatments at the practice.

 The pandemic certainly hasn’t deterred the desire for aesthetic treatments.
 If anything, it has made people more appreciative of the treatments available to them.